 - Can I be punished by my employer if I report sexual harassment at work?

 If you are considering filing a sexual harassment lawsuit or an EEOC claim, our New York City sexual harassment lawyers can represent you through all legal proceedings.
-Our lawyers offer free initial consultations and we charge no legal fee unless we recover for you in your sexual harassment lawsuit.
-The sexual harassment attorneys at our law firm are some of the most knowledgeable in New York, New Jersey and Philadephia.
+Our sexual harassment lawyers offer a FREE Sexual Harassment legal advice consultation and we charge no legal fee unless we recover for you in your sexual harassment lawsuit or EEOC claim.
+The sexual harassment attorneys at our law firm are some of the most knowledgeable in New York, New Jersey and Philadelphia.

-Finding the right sexual harassment lawyer in New York City
+Finding the right sexual harassment lawyer in New York City, New Jersey and Philadelphia

 Every sexual harassment case is unique, and different attorneys will offer different types and levels of experience.
 When choosing the best New York City sexual harassment lawyer for you, a good fit is important.
 In other words, you should feel comfortable and safe with your New York sexual harassment attorney.
 This is important because you may need to share very personal information with your lawyer, but you must first feel at ease with him or her before you can do so.